AntoJebi7/Bit-masking-and-manipulation/README.md

 ## Notice

 **I am currently in the process of adding new problems and solutions related to bit manipulation and bitmasking to this repository.
 Please stay tuned as I commit these updates soon.
-Your patience is appreciated as I work to enhance the content and provide valuable resources.** add red color and add some emojis related to it
+Your patience is appreciated as I work to enhance the content and provide valuable resources.**

 # BitMaskingAndManipulation